KyleZimmerschied/Website/content/authors/admin/_index.md

   courses:
   - course: Ph.D. in Finance
     institution: University of Missouri
-    year: Expected 2025
+    year: 2025
-  - course: MA in Economics - Econometrics and Quantitative Economics
+  - course: MA in Economics (Econometrics and Quantitative Economics)
     institution: University of Missouri
     year: 2023
   - course: BS in Economics